 The RAPTOR PROJECT PROGRAM

 Free! / Saturday 11a – 12n

 See Family Activities page for full rundown of this great offering.
 Everyone welcome!

 The encores keep getting louder and louder!
-This offering has been so popular, it’s now in its fifth season.
-Join our quizmaster, ABA President Jeffrey Gordon, in a TV-style game show format, a multimedia production of birding trivia and friendly competition.
+This offering has been so popular that it’s now in its sixth season.
+Join our quizmaster, ABA President Jeffrey Gordon and his lovely “First Lady”, in a TV-style game show format, a multimedia production of birding trivia and friendly competition.
 You’ll be laughing, cheering, learning, and seeing a different side of some of your favorite birding personalities, authors, and leaders.
 Audience participation with great prizes, made possible by the generous support of Eagle Optics.

-Jeffrey A. Gordon is President of the American Birding Association.
+Jeffrey A. Gordon is President of the American Birding Association, a non-profit organization that inspires all people to enjoy and protect wild birds (www.aba.org/join).
 His birding career as a writer, naturalist, and speaker includes Field Editor for Bird Watcher’s Digest, interpretive naturalist at national parks and at the Valley’s own Santa Ana NWR, and speaking engagements at festivals and organizations across the country.
-He spent 12 years leading birding tours worldwide for Victor Emanuel Nature Tours and authored 11 of the chapters in Identify Yourself.
+He spent 12 years leading birding tours worldwide for Texas-based Victor Emanuel Nature Tours.

 Liz Gordon is one of the founders of the Rio Grande Valley Birding Festival.
 She served on the board, ran the children’s program, worked with the artist and designed the festival graphics, and did anything else necessary to support the festival.
 Liz no longer lives in Harlingen, but she remains active with the festival, serving as Seminar Chair and Artist Liaison.
 Liz is now married to Jeffrey Gordon ABA President.